MA in Accounting and Finance

 This programme is designed to be academically coherent and intellectually challenging.
 The breadth and depth of the programme is designed to be a rigorous test of academic ability.

 This programme has been developed to allow the participants the option to study both for a Masters qualification whilst simultaneously sitting the Final Professional Stage of ACCA.
 The same lecturers deliver the Masters Programme as deliver the Professional Stages of ACCA.
-Please see ‘Our Community’ on this web-site for further information on lecturers.
+Please see ‘Our Staff’ on this web-site for further information on lecturers.

 The modules follow the P1-P7 modules of ACCA, including the new SBL (Strategic Business Leader) module.